aplteam/Tatin/docs/InstallingTheTatinServer.md

 * `[CONFIG]ReloadWS`

    If this is 1 Tatin will check whether the workspace `Server.dws` was changed since it was loaded.
-If it was Tatin will load it.
+If it was Tatin will load it, meaning that it will kind of restart itself.

+   Whether this is a good idea in production is debatable, but it can be very helpful when making changes to the Tatin Server itself.

 * The section `[CERTIFICATES]`